open-rsx/rsb-manual/tools.rst

    call
    timesync

+   formatting

 .. seealso::

    :ref:`common`
      For a description of common options accepted by more than one program.

+   :ref:`formatting`
+     For a description of formatting of :term:`event` s in tools such as :ref:`logger <logger>` or :ref:`call <call>`.

 The following tools are available: